Glenlivet

 Glenlivet (Gleann Lìobhait) is a glen in the Highlands of Scotland through which the River Livet flows.

-The river rises high in the Ladder Hills and flows past several distileries and hamlets and then onto the Bridgend before joining the River Avon, one of the main tributaries of the River Spey.
+The river rises high in the Ladder Hills and flows past several distilleries and hamlets and then onto the Bridgend before joining the River Avon, one of the main tributaries of the River Spey.
 Glenlivet is known for the Glenlivet Estate and the whisky The Glenlivet.
 The Battle of Glenlivet was fought on the hillsides of the glen in 1594.